Pervasive, persistent and problematic

 Obsessive-Compulsive | Anankastic Personality Disorder

-A useful way of considering the different Personality Disorders is using Aaron Beck’s cognitive behaviour model.
-This focuses on the core beliefs, view of self and others that may perpetuate personality problems:
+The chart below offers a useful way of considering the different Personality Disorders is using Aaron Beck’s cognitive behavioural model.
+This focuses on the core beliefs that may sustain personality problems:

 Why do people get Personality Disorder?

-There are a number of different models that look at how Personality Disorder is formed.
-Most people identify that it is a mixture of both biological influences and early childhood social environment that can form a Personality Disorder.
+There are a number of different models that look at how personality disorder is formed.
+Most theories identify that it is a mixture of biological influences and early childhood social environment.

 Biological: This includes the natural temperament that we are born with (introvert/ extrovert; emotionally sensitive; impulsive) as well as other factors such as gender, physical health and IQ.

-Psychological: A person’s attitudes, emotional coping style, expectations and beliefs about self/ others, coping skills, social skills.
-Likely to be heavily impacted by social environment and biology, however, once these have been developed these areas will lead to repeated unhelpful patterns of behaviour.
+Psychological: A person’s attitudes, emotional coping style, expectations and beliefs about self/ others and social skills.
+Likely to be heavily impacted by social environment and biology, however, once these areas have been developed they can lead to repeated unhelpful patterns of behaviour.